telerik/ajax-docs/api/server/Telerik.Web.UI/MonthYearNavigationSettings.md

 ## Properties

+###  CancelButtonCaption `String`

+Gets or sets the value of the "Cancel" button caption;

+###  CancelButtonCaption `String`

+Gets or sets the value of the "Cancel" button caption;

+###  DateIsOutOfRangeMessage `String`

+Gets or sets the value of the "Date is out of range" error message.

+###  DisableOutOfRangeMonths `Boolean`

+Gets or sets a value indicating whether the months that are out of range will be disabled.

+#### Remarks
+Setting this property to true will disable the months that are out of range

+###  EnableScreenBoundaryDetection `Boolean`

+Gets or sets whether the screen boundaries should be taken into consideration
+            when the Fast Navigation Popup is displayed.

+###  EnableTodayButtonSelection `Boolean`

+Gets or sets the value indicating whether the Today button should perform date selection or simple navigation.

+###  EnableTodayButtonSelection `Boolean`

+Gets or sets the value indicating whether the Today button should perform date selection or simple navigation.

+###  HideAnimation `CalendarAnimationSettings`

+Gets the  settings which determines
+            the animation behavior of the hiding of the popup.

+###  HideAnimation `CalendarAnimationSettings`

+Gets the settings associated with hiding the  fast month year navigation.

 ###  NavigationNextImage `String`

 Gets or sets the name of the image that is displayed for the next year navigation control.

-###  EnableTodayButtonSelection `Boolean`

-Gets or sets the value indicating whether the Today button should perform date selection or simple navigation.

 ###  NavigationNextText `String`